mpelekh/sorting-algorithms-comparison/README.md

 - insertion sort
 - standard sorting method used in the JavaScript programming language (`Array.prototype.sort`).

+**The algorithms implementations were tested for three datasets:**
+- an array of random numbers
+- the same array sorted by descending order
+- the same array sorted by ascending order.

+**The array sizes are as follows:**
+- 30
+- 1000
+- 10 000
+- 100 000
+- 1 000 000
+- 10 000 000

 **The results are presented in a chart format by the following link:** https://mpelekh.github.io/sorting-algorithms-comparison.

 ## Development